metaanalysisR/metaquant/README.md

 # metaquant: Estimating Means, Standard Deviations, and Visualizing Distributions Using Quantiles

-The `metaquant` package implements a novel density-based approach for estimating unknown means, visualizing distributions, and performing meta-analyses of quantiles, as introduced by De Livera et al.
+The `metaquant` package implements a novel density-based approach for estimating unknown means, visualizing distributions, and meta-analyses of quantiles, as introduced by De Livera et al.

 ## Overview